JacSober/Mini-Wireshark-Projects/MiniProject1.md

 DDoS attack.

-Step 3: Understanding the Importance of Conversations Window ● Why it matters: The Conversations window gives us an overview of all the communication happening in a network.
+Step 3: Understanding the Importance of Conversations Window ● The Conversations window gives us an overview of all the communication happening in a network.
 This can help us quickly identify anomalies (like strange IP communication patterns or unexpected traffic spikes), which are often indicators of suspicious activity.